IstariRobotics/egohub/README.md

 1. **Separation of Concerns**: The library is organized into distinct, decoupled components.

    * **Adapters (`egohub/adapters`)**: Responsible *only* for ingesting raw, dataset-specific data and converting it to the canonical HDF5 format.
+Each adapter is organized in its own folder (e.g., `adapters/egodex/`) with a consistent structure.
    * **Processing Components (`egohub/processing`)**: Smaller, reusable components that perform a single task, like coordinate transforms or video decoding.
 Adapters use these components to build their data conversion pipeline.
-   * **Tools (`egohub/tools`)**: Post-processing modules that enrich an *existing* canonical HDF5 file with new data (e.g., running object detection).
+   * **Tools (`egohub/tasks` and `egohub/backends`)**: Post-processing modules that enrich an *existing* canonical HDF5 file with new data (e.g., running object detection).
 They are applied via a dedicated CLI script.
 2. **Configuration as Code**: All dataset-specific or environment-specific parameters (e.g., frame rates, camera intrinsics) are externalized into YAML files in the `configs/` directory.
 Each adapter automatically loads its corresponding config, eliminating hardcoded values and making it easy to add or modify dataset support.
+The configuration system supports both adapter-specific configs and project-wide configs.
 3. **Schema as the Single Source of Truth**: The structure of the canonical data is formally defined using Python dataclasses in `egohub/schema.py`.
 This provides a single, unambiguous source of truth for the HDF5 layout, which is used by adapters for writing and can be used for validation.

 ### What is Supported